This post may contain affiliate links from which i can earn a commission

 With so much insulin running around in our bodies our cells stop responding as well as they used to and so are unable to take up glucose.
 This is called insulin resistance.

 It’s a vicious circle.
-Too many carbs cause weight gain around our middle which then causes too much insulin which means we put on weight… around our middle.
+Too many carbs cause weight gain around our middle which then causes insulin resistance which means we put on weight… around our middle.

 There are many causes of insulin imbalance but they usually come down to two things, either too much stress is causing you to release far more cortisol than normal and the body’s response to cortisol is insulin, or your blood sugar is out of balance.